OW5002 - Bread maker MOULINEX - Free user manual and instructions

 DELAYED START PROGRAMME

-You can programme the appliance up to start 15 hours in advance to have your preparation ready at the time you want.
+You can programme the appliance to start up to 15 hours in advance to have your preparation ready at the time you want.
 This function cannot be used on programmes 5, 6, 9, 10, 11, 12, 13, 14.

 This step comes after selecting the programme, browning level and weight.
 The programme time is displayed.
 Calculate the time difference between the moment when you start the programme and the time at which you want your preparation to be ready.